 5100.
 Structure and Function of the Nervous System.
 4. Aimed at understanding the structure and interconnections within the nervous system, and how structure gives rise to the complex functions mediated by the brain.
 This is an essential feature of neuroscience.
 Covers gross anatomy of the central and peripheral nervous system, followed by detailed consideration of the divisions of the brain and their functional significance.
 Cross listed with ZOO 5100.
-Prerequisites: admission to the graduate neuroscience program, or graduate standing in another related program, or permission for undergraduate enrollment following discussion with the instructor.
+Prerequisite: admission to the graduate neuroscience program, or graduate standing in another related program, or permission for undergraduate enrollment following discussion with the instructor.

 5160.
 Neurologic diseases: mechanisms and therapeutic approaches.
 3. We will use lectures, student presentations and discussions to learn about impacts, molecular mechanisms and prospects for effective therapy of some important neurologic diseases of man and animals.
 Disorder we will study will include chronic traumatic encephalopathy, Alzheimer's disease, prion diseases, stroke and epilepsy.
 Cross listed with PATB 5160.
 Prerequisite: courses in neuroanatomy and biochemistry; graduate level standing.